dinhbachnguyen/Employee-Manager/README.md

    ng serve
    ```

-3. Open your web browser and go to `http://localhost:4200` to access the RH Manager Application.
+3. Open your web browser and go to `http://localhost:4200` to access the Employee Manager Application.

 ## 5. Configuration

-- **Database Configuration**: Update the database connection details in the file located in the backend project.
+- **Database Configuration**: Update the database connection details in the '\back-end\src\main\resources\application.properties"' file located in the backend project.

-- **Authentication**: Configure user roles and permissions in the file in the backend project.